A landing page is a standalone web page designed with the singular purpose of getting visitors to take an action.

 The main features of a landing page are by design, very few.

-No headers, sidebars, footers, widgets, or any other distraction from the sole aim of the page.
+There are no headers, sidebars, footers, widgets, or any other distraction from the sole aim of the page.

 Creating your page

 But this means that if you try to add a landing page to your blog or website, it will not work because the site theme sets the page and post structures.

 To create landing pages, you need to take a different route.
 If you are using a self-hosted WordPress site, it is very easy.

 All you need to do is add a free plugin called Elementor, which is a dedicated page builder.

 Selecting the Elementor Canvas template will then enable you to create landing pages from a blank canvas without any headers, footers or sidebars.

 If you use a free blogging platform such as Weebly, WordPress.com, Wix, or Blogger, you can still create landing pages for your books, but each platform has a different method.